Is the Almighty Racist?

 2. Above All Nations

-Psalm 147: 19-20.
-"See?
+Some also might read Psalm 147 19-20 and say, "See?
 He only deals with the 12 Tribes," some might say.
-As we will see at the end, that is false.
 But in regards to this verse, context must be taken.
-By this time all the other nations pursued their own gods and religions, so of course he would not deal with them especially when he never promised another covenant with them save for the one in Genesis to not flood the Earth again.
+By this time all the other nations pursued their own gods, so of course, he would not deal with them especially when he never promised another covenant with them, save for the one in Genesis to not flood the Earth again.
+Besides, we are dealing with nations of people.
+Our ancestors have been all over the world by this point so it safe to say that we can't go by skin color and immediate relations.

 It was also not racist in the sense that they are the only ones deserving of human rights.
-The Almighty's law apply to all of creation, and everyone should follow them.
-Exodus 22 21, Leviticus 19 33, and Deuteronomy 24 14 talk about how to treat foreigners.
+The Almighty's law applies to all of creation, and everyone should follow them.
+Exodus 22 21, Leviticus 19 33, and Deuteronomy 24 14 talks about how to treat foreigners.
+We never see the 12 Tribes condemn any of the nations for their appearance or ancestry, the exception to the latter being when those nations kept the ongoing line of sin going.
+We see them being condemned for their sins and nothing else, which I will go into towards the end.

 3. 12 Tribe Foreigners

-Attempts have been made to say some notable "gentile" characters in scripture as being descent from the 12 Tribes and only called gentile because of their location.
+Attempts have been made to say some notable "gentile" characters in scripture as being descended from the 12 Tribes and only called gentile because of their location.
 Now, I'm not going to touch on this because sometimes they are right and do actually put up an argument.
 But like how they use Replacement Theology, they insert their own falsehoods as well.
+While this is true in many cases, we cannot argue that everyone who was righteous was of the chosen lineage.

 4. He Hates the Other Nations